 It is our view that the Qur’an was created in time.
 In fact, the Qur’an was revealed in real-time to address the needs of the community of believers in and around the time of the Blessed Messenger (saw)

-I will also be examining this doctrine in light of the Qur’an itself, the various justifications and proof text and allow the leaders to judge for themselves.
+I will also be examining this doctrine in light of the Qur’an itself, the various justifications and proof text and allow the readers to judge for themselves.

 It is truly unfortunate that some of the Muslim intelligentsia and academics would feel so threatened by any discussion on this subject that it would incur a death penalty.